pyepye/django-magiclink/README.md

 ### Basic login flow

-1. User signs up via the sign up page (This can be skipped if `MAGICLINK_REQUIRE_SIGNUP = False`)
+1. The user signs up via the sign up page (This can be skipped if `MAGICLINK_REQUIRE_SIGNUP = False`)
-1. User enters their email on the login page to request a magic link
+1. They enter their email on the login page to request a magic link
-1. Magic link is sent to users email address
+1. A magic link is sent to users email address
-1. User is redirected to a login sent page
+1. The user is redirected to a login sent page
-1. User clicks on the magic link in their email
+1. The user clicks on the magic link in their email
-1. User is logged in
+1. The user is logged in and redirected

 #### Configuration